The Bankrate promise

 From architects and engineers to painters and roofers, quite a few trades are involved in home additions.

 The more skilled or specialized the subcontractor, the more expensive their services will be.
 All told, contractor labor costs make up about 30 to 50 percent of a total budget, according to Angi.
 Make sure to get quotes from at least five different general contractors before you make up your mind.

 Local zoning laws

-Every municipality has different zoning laws for home additions, and your home addition cost could go up if you need to meet certain compliance standards.
+Every municipality has different zoning laws for home additions, and your home addition cost could go up if you need to obtain permits and meet certain compliance standards.
 Water drainage, septic systems and electrical wiring are just a few examples of components that could be regulated.
 A qualified local builder will be able to inform you about the requirements in your area.

 Tips for saving on home addition costs